Creating Recipes and Models - Overview#

-This section guides the user through the complete process of creating an application recipe and the part models required for recognition and robotic picking.
+This section guides the user through the complete process of creating an application recipe and the part models required for robot identification and picking.

 Note